patryk-ku/sasayaki/README.md

 # Sasayaki

-A small CLI tool for automating video transcription and translation using AI.
+A small CLI tool that simplifies and automates the process of installing and using AI models to transcribe and translate videos.
 Written in Go, it uses [**faster-whisper**](https://github.com/SYSTRAN/faster-whisper) for transcription and english translation (optional translation into other languages ​​using Google Gemini).
 Just enter the video link or file path to get translated subtitles in .srt format.

 The name Sasayaki (ささやき) means "whisper" in Japanese.